amitkumaree/DrmBg-B-Ux/README.md

 ## Report Oracle.dataaccess problem to be resolved via checking entry in Webconfig
 search oracle dataaccess assembly binding and match its version with dll version.

+## Before deployment make sure to replace the below
+find all
+../../../../../assets/         with assets/
+../../../assets/               with assets/